cdupeyron28117/CSP_frontend_lab_series/Units/Unit 1 - JavaScript Basics/1.1 - JavaScript Intro/Student/Worksheets/VocabularyWorksheet.md

 - **string** — A type of data containing chatacters
 - **number** — A type of data condaining a numerical value
 - **console.log** — A command used to pring something in the console.
-- **template literal** — A method of working with strings that allows for cleaner syntax when working with multi-line strings.
+- **template literal** — A way of working with text that easily combines both strings and variables.